The Hobbit (1982 video game): Reception

-In 1989, Macworld reviewed the Macintosh versions of The Hobbit, The Fellowship of the Ring and The Shadows of Mordor simultaneously, criticising The Hobbit, calling it "particularly clumsy" as it is "handicapped by a 400-word input vocabulary" as opposed to the latter two games' 800 words.
-Macworld called The Fellowship of the Ring "particularly intricate" and recommended it as an entry point to the series as opposed to The Hobbit.
-They praised The Hobbit's graphics, but stated that in the later titles the art adds little to the games' overall appeal.
-Furthermore, Macworld criticised the dated and rigid nature of the text-adventure format (although conceding that "the programming was undertaken almost a decade ago"), but acknowledged that the three games were "literate and faithful in spirit to original books".
+Seven years after publication of The Hobbit, Keith McCandless reviewed the Macintosh versions of The Hobbit, The Fellowship of the Ring and The Shadows of Mordor in Macworld.
+He called The Hobbit "particularly clumsy" because its parser was "handicapped by a 400-word input vocabulary" as opposed to the 800-words parsers of the two other games.
+McCandless praised The Hobbit's graphics, but stated that in the later titles the art adds little to the games' overall appeal.
+Furthermore, McCandless criticised the dated and rigid nature of the text-adventure format (although conceding that "the programming was undertaken almost a decade ago"), but acknowledged that the three games were "literate and faithful in spirit to original books".
+He recommended the "particularly intricate" The Fellowship of the Ring as an entry point to the series as opposed to The Hobbit.